arrowpc/palettum/README.md

     <img src="https://i.nuuls.com/5BwS3.png" alt="palettum logo" width="200" />
   </a>
 </p><p align="center">
-  Palettum is a color remapping tool for images and GIFs.<br>
+  Palettum is a web app and CLI tool that  lets you recolor images, GIFs, and videos with any custom palette of your choosing.<br>
-  It lets you apply any custom palette by either snapping each pixel to its closest color (ideal for pixel-art styles), blending the palette as a filter for a smoother effect, or both.
+  It lets you apply any custom palette by either snapping each pixel to its closest color (ideal for pixel-art styles), or blending the palette as a filter for a smoother effect.
 </p><p align="center">
   <a href="https://palettum.com" target="_blank">
     <b>Try it out here</b>